createdbypete/createdbypete.com/source/articles/2014-02-02-ruby-on-rails-development-setup-for-mac-osx.md

 We're going to install the latest stable of Ruby (at the time of writing) you can find this out by visiting the [Ruby website](https://www.ruby-lang.org/en/downloads/).
 Or to see a list of all available versions to install `rbenv install --list`.

-    rbenv install 2.2.0
+    rbenv install 2.2.2
     rbenv rehash

-Let’s set this version as the one to use globally so we can make use of it in our terminal.
+Let's set this version as the one to use globally so we can make use of it in our terminal.

-    rbenv global 2.2.0
+    rbenv global 2.2.2

 You can checkout more commands in the [rbenv readme on Github](https://github.com/sstephenson/rbenv#command-reference).
 It's worth bookmarking that page for reference later, or there is always `rbenv --help`.